Toriong/Data-Structures/README.md

 # Data-Structures
-My explanation of data structures in multiple programming languages.
+My explanations of data structures in multiple programming languages.